Celanese (NYSE:CE) Issues FY 2021 Earnings Guidance

-The business also recently declared a quarterly dividend, which will be paid on Monday, August 9th.
+The company also recently announced a quarterly dividend, which will be paid on Monday, August 9th.
 Shareholders of record on Monday, July 26th will be issued a $0.68 dividend.
-This represents a $2.72 dividend on an annualized basis and a yield of 1.78%.
+This represents a $2.72 dividend on an annualized basis and a yield of 1.77%.
 The ex-dividend date is Friday, July 23rd.
-Celanese’s payout ratio is 35.60%.
+Celanese’s dividend payout ratio is 35.60%.

 Celanese Company Profile